datalad-handbook/book/docs/basics/101-120-sharelocal.rst

-Let's now turn to the fact that the subdataset ``longnow`` does not contain not only no file content, but also no file meta data information to explore the contents of the dataset.
+Let's now turn to the fact that the subdataset ``longnow`` does not contain not only no file content, but also no file meta data information to explore the contents of the dataset: There are no subdirectories or any files under ``recordings/longnow/``.
 This is behavior that we haven't observed until now.

-To fix this, you have to run a somewhat unexpected command:
+To fix this and obtain file availability meta data, you have to run a somewhat unexpected command:

 .. runrecord:: _examples/DL-101-120-106
    :language: console